Other factors affecting your pension benefit

-There are several factors that may affect your pension credit, including tax considerations, disability status, military service, and more.
+There are several factors that may affect your pension benefit, including tax considerations, disability status, and military service.
 In addition, if you return to eligible employment after you retire, certain rules apply to your pension benefit.

 In addition to accrued credits, retirement age, marital status, and which payment option you choose, there are other factors that may affect your pension benefit.

-If you are a minister of the Word and Sacrament, you may exclude all or part of your pension from taxable income as a housing allowance, subject to the requirements of the tax laws.
-All recipients of periodic payments must complete a withholding election form and may have tax withheld for federal income taxes.
+If you are a minister of the Word and Sacrament or an eligible commissioned pastor, you may exclude all or part of your pension from taxable income as a housing allowance, subject to the requirements of the tax laws.
+All recipients of periodic payments must complete a withholding election form and may have tax withheld for federal income taxes, as well as state taxes where applicable.
 Once your pension begins, the benefit is taxable under federal and some state tax laws.
-Your pension payments are reported to the Internal Revenue Service (IRS) on Form 1099R.
+Your pension payments are reported to the IRS on Form 1099-R.

-The Church & Clergy Tax Guide, by Richard R. Hammar, is available through the Christianity Today International website, or calling 800-222-1840.
+• The Church & Clergy Tax Guide, by Richard R. Hammar, is available through Christianity Today International.

 Social Security is a government program that provides one source of retirement income.
 Benefits are funded by contributions from you and your employer while you are working.

 The Benefits Plan assumes participation in Social Security, which provides you with retirement or disability income based on your Social Security covered earnings each year.
 The Church strongly supports participation in the Social Security program.
-During your retirement or disability, your pension benefits may not be adequate income without Social Security benefits.
+Your pension benefits may not be adequate for a secure retirement without Social Security benefits.

 Your spouse and dependents may be entitled to receive Social Security benefits upon your death.
 They must apply in writing directly to the Social Security Administration.